Viability and Arbitrage under Knightian Uncertainty: A Probability-Free Foundation for Financial Economics

+Our novel approach builds the foundations of financial economics without imposing any a priori probabilistic structure, thereby including the new paradigm of Knightian uncertainty into the theory.
+We illustrate the unifying power of the model with four examples ranging from classical situations of risk to new ones with ambiguity.

-\begin{exm}[The atom of finance and complete markets] The basic one--step binomial model, that we like to call the atom of finance, consists of two states of the world, $\Om=\{1,2\}$.
+\begin{exm} (The atom of finance and complete markets) The basic one--step binomial model, that we like to call the atom of finance, consists of two states of the world, $\Om=\{1,2\}$.
 An element $X \in \cH$ can be identified with a vector in $\R^2$.
 Let $\oleq$ be the usual partial order of $\R^2$.
-Then $\cZ=\{0\}$ and $X \in \cP$ if and only if $X \pointgeq 0$.
-The relevant contracts are the positive ones, $\cR=\cP^+$.
+The relevant claims are the positive ones, $\cR=\cP^+$.

 There is a riskless asset $B$ and a risky asset $S$.
 At time zero, both assets have value $B_0=S_0=1$.
 The riskless asset yields $B_1=1+r$ for an interest rate $r>-1$ at time one, whereas the risky asset takes the values $u$ in state 1 and respectively $d$ in state 2 with $u>d$.